Dying Without a Will: Changes to the Law

 This equates to an increase of 8.1% of the £250,000 sum.

-If someone dies without making a will – also known as dying intestate.
 The law determines how much of their estate their partner, children and other relatives will inherit.

 Under intestacy rules, if there are no children, the partner will inherit the entire estate.